padriba/NLP_MeTaxa/README.md

       ```sh
         python ./NLP/vectorisation_low.py
       ```
+     The result will be found in ./NLP/vectorisation_results/low/

+     - For the medium comlexity datset:

+      ```sh
+        python ./NLP/vectorisation_medium.py
+      ```
+     The result will be found in ./NLP/vectorisation_results/medium/

+     - For the high comlexity datset:

+      ```sh
+        python ./NLP/vectorisation_high.py
+      ```
-     The result will be found in ./NLP/
+     The result will be found in ./NLP/vectorisation_results/high/

   ## Training CNN model
   ## Overall mertics
   ## Metrics by rank